Guidance Office Mission

 Cognitive Therapy is his chosen framework.
 In a cognitive therapy session, the student works on identifying and altering unhelpful thoughts, behaviors and emotional responses.
 For example, a student who is hurt by being ignored by a friend and believes “I am worthless” will instead focus on other reasons the friend may have ignored him.
 The friend may have been distracted or tired, or the student may be pushing their friend away.
 Matt has done extra research into cognitive practices toward helping teenagers suffering from depression, grief, anxiety and post-traumatic stress disorder.

 Matt wears several hats at Aquinas.
-He teaches a few journalism classes, oversees most standardized testing, coaches cross country and track, compiles statistics for the football team, goes on class mission trips to the South, and is a moderator for the National Honor Society and the International Children’s Awareness Network.
+He teaches a few journalism classes, oversees standardized testing, coaches cross country, goes on class mission trips to the South, and is a moderator for the National Honor Society and the Quill & Scroll NHS.

 He enjoys playing games, working on his father’s cattle ranch, spending time with his family, and reading newspapers.
 Matt married his best friend Shannon in 2012.